-F3 Cincinnati is a free, volunteer-led outdoor workout group that meets weekly, rain or shine.
+F3 Cincinnati is a free, volunteer-led outdoor workout group that meets several times per week – rain or shine, heat or cold.
 We welcome men of all sizes, ages, backgrounds, abilities, and beliefs.
-We meet at Amberley Park (on Ridge Road near Pleasant Ridge) and Woodland Mound (in Amberley).
+We meet at Amberley Park (on Ridge Road near the Amberley Municipal Building) and Woodland Mound (in Anderson).

-We are part of a larger, nation-wide group that began with a single workout in Charlotte, NC in 2011 and has grown by leaps, bounds and burpees.
+We are part of a larger, nation-wide group that began with a single workout in Charlotte, NC on New Years Day in 2011 and has been growing steadily by leaps, bounds and burpees.
 For more information or to find workouts in other regions see F3 Nation.

 The three Fs in F3 stand for fitness, fellowship, and faith.